microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-delegated-grant-msgraph.md

 # How-To: Grant delegated permissions programmatically

+When you grant API permissions to a client app or user in Azure Active Directory (Azure AD), they're recorded as objects that can be accessed, updated, or deleted like any other.
+Using Microsoft Graph to directly create permission grants is a programmatic alternative to [interactive consent](/azure/active-directory/manage-apps/consent-and-permissions-overview). and can be useful for automation scenarios, bulk management, or other custom operations in your organization.

-Use the following instructions to grant to an app delegated permissions that are exposed by an API.
+Use the following instructions to grant delegated permissions that are exposed by an API to an app.
 Delegated permissions allow an app to call an API on behalf of a signed-in user, and may sometimes be called scopes or OAuth2 permissions.

 > [!CAUTION]
 > Be careful!
 Permissions granted programmatically are not subject to review or confirmation.
 They take effect immediately.